HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Research Clinics/Centers.

 Testing New Medical Interventions: The primary purpose is to evaluate the safety and effectiveness of new drugs, treatments, medical devices, and diagnostic techniques in human subjects.

-Participant Recruitment and Enrollment: They are responsible for finding and enrolling eligible volunteers for clinical studies, matching them to trials based on specific inclusion and exclusion criteria.
+Participant Recruitment and Enrollment: They are responsible for identifying and enrolling eligible volunteers for clinical studies and matching them to trials based on specific inclusion and exclusion criteria.

-Conducting Trials: Staff at these sites administer investigational treatments, perform physical examinations, draw blood, take vital signs, and collect various other types of data according to strict study protocols.
+Conducting Trials: Staff at these sites administer investigational treatments, perform physical examinations, draw blood, take vital signs, and collect other data according to strict study protocols.

 Data Collection and Analysis: They meticulously gather, process, and store study data, including biological samples, for analysis to determine the research outcome.